dmp1ce/DMSS/DESIGN.md

 # Motiviation

 As secret knowledge known by only one individual becomes more valuable with the adventent of technologies Bitcoin, online identities protected by a unique password, or simply the fear of persecution for disclosing secrets, the problem exists for how to pass on those secrets once the individual dies or is mentally incapacitated.
-The motiviation of this design document is to describe how to securely and reliably share secrets to trusted individuals in the event that the secret owner dies.
+The motiviation of this design document is to describe how to securely and reliably share secrets to trusted individuals if the secret owner dies.

 # Overview using an example